Larry Bethea

 Larry Bethea (July 21, 1956 – April 24, 1987) was an American football defensive lineman for the Dallas Cowboys in the National Football League (NFL) for six seasons.
 He was also a member of the Michigan Panthers and Houston Gamblers of the United States Football League (USFL).
 Bethea was selected by the Cowboys in the first round of the 1978 NFL draft, after playing college football for the Michigan State Spartans and winning Big Ten Most Valuable Player in 1977.
-He died a self imposed death after being identified as a suspect in two armed robberies.
+He killed himself after being identified as a suspect in two armed robberies.

 Early life

 Bethea was a standout for Ferguson High School, playing both ways as an offensive end and defensive end.
 He was a Parade All-American and a Group AAA All-state selection in 1973.
 He accepted a football scholarship from Michigan State University, where he began as a tight end until being converted into a defensive tackle during his sophomore season.

 In 1977 season, he totaled 45 solo tackles, 45 assisted tackles, 18 tackles for loss and 16 sacks, and he became the first defensive player to receive Big Ten Conference MVP honors since Dick Butkus in 1964.

 Bethea finished his college career as a three-year starter, with school records in career sacks (33), career tackles for loss (43), and sacks in a season (16).